-A special feature of the Corda Ranch is that it comprises 13% of the Stafford Lake watershed, including the headwaters of Novato Creek, the primary tributary to Stafford Lake and an important part of Novato's drinking water system.
-MALT's easement will help permanently protect water quality through the establishment of special creek conservation areas, which will be managed according to a plan that is approved by MALT and updated at least every ten years.
-Additionally, the protection of the Corda Ranch will preserve the many natural habitats that exist there, including wet meadows and native grasslands, rare oak woodland savannahs, chamise chaparral hillsides, and well-vegetated riparian corridors.
+The Corda Ranch comprises 13% of the Stafford Lake watershed, including the headwaters of Novato Creek, the primary tributary to Stafford Lake and an important part of Novato's drinking water supply.
+MALT's easement helps permanently protect water quality by establishing special creek conservation areas, which will be managed according to a plan that is approved by MALT and updated at least every ten years.
+Additionally, the protection of the Corda Ranch will preserve a range of native habitats, including wet meadows and grasslands, rare oak woodland savannahs, chamise chaparral hillsides, and well-vegetated riparian corridors.

 Protection made possible by a $2 million grant from Lucasfilm Foundation